bugfishtm/Dovecot-SSLDomain-Interface/README.md

 After a specified number of failed login attempts (specified in the "settings.php" file), the IP address of the failed login user will be blocked.
 The IP will remain blocked until the daily.php cron is executed, or the IP is manually removed from the web interface.
 You can unblock IP Addresses in the "Blocklist" Area of the website.

 ## Example Image
 ![plot](./_images/main.png)

 ## Issues
-If you encounter issues or have questions using this software, do not hesitate write us at our Forum on www.bugfish.eu/forum !
+If you encounter issues or have questions using this software, do not hesitate write us at our Forum on www.bugfish.eu/forum!
+Besides that you can request help at request@bugfish.eu.
+We will do the best to provide support!

 ## Default Login for Webinterface
 Username: admin